v-dem/queasy-db/README.md

 ## Package `v-dem/queasy-db`

+QuEasy DB is a set of database access classes for CRUD operations.
-Database access classes.
-Some the most usual queries can be built automatically, more complex queries can be added into database and/or tables config.
+Some of the most usual queries can be built automatically (like `SELECT` by unique field value/values, `UPDATE`, `INSERT` and `DELETE`).
+Complex queries can be defined in database and/or tables config.
+The main goal is to move `SQL` queries out of `PHP` code.

 ### Features

+* QuEasy DB extends `PDO` class, so any project which uses `PDO` can be seamlessly moved to use QuEasy DB.
+* CRUD database operations in just one PHP code row.
+* Separating SQL queries from PHP code.

 ### Requirements